issp-center-dev/H-wave/docs/en/source/uhfr/filespecification/outputfiles/energy.rst

    Float

    **Description :**
-   The expectation value of the number of particles :math:`\sum_{i}\langle n_{i}\rangle` .
+   The expectation value of the number of particles, :math:`\sum_{i}\langle n_{i}\rangle` .

 -  ``[sz]``